The Office of Undergraduate Research Scholars & UHS Presents

 Tips when writing a scientific abstract

-To register to participate in the Fall 2024 Undergraduate Research Symposium, you will need to w
+To register to participate in the Spring 2025 Undergraduate Research Symposium, you will need to w

 How to print a poster at Mines

 The Office of Undergraduate Research Scholars will cover the cost of the first poster printed by student researchers presenting at the Undergraduate Research Symposium.
-Though you can order your poster at any time via the HelpDesk ticket system, please note that the Mines Service Center states: “**PLEASE NOTE – the MSC requires 48 hour process time for poster printing (M-F, no weekends).**” Please follow the instructions below carefully:
+Though you can order your poster at any time via the HelpDesk ticket system, the deadline to print posters for the spring symposium is 3 to 4 business days before the Symposium (4/11/25).
+Please follow the instructions below carefully:

 - After you are finished making your poster, save it with a PDF file extension formatted for printing.
 Poster files should not be larger than 20mb.
 Prior to submitting a HelpDesk ticket, make sure your poster looks good.
 We recommend doing a scaled down test print on an 8.5″x11″ sheet of paper to make sure your poster looks presentable, legible, and the color is accurate.